awsmin/wp-job-openings/readme.txt

 Super simple Job Listing plugin to manage Job Openings and Applicants on your WordPress site.

 == Description ==
-**WP Job Openings plugin is the most simple yet powerful plugin for setting up a job listing page for a website.**
+**WP Job Openings plugin is the most simple yet powerful plugin for setting up a job listing page for your WordPress website.**

 WP Job Openings is designed after carefully analysing hundreds of job listing layouts and methods.
 The plugin is super simple to use and extensible to a high performing recruitment tool.